|Status||Care and maintenance|

 |Location||400 km north east of Adelaide, approximately 75 km north west of Broken Hill|

-Download map showing location of tenement via the South Australian Resources Information Gateway (SARIG).
+Tenement location and information can be found via the South Australian Resources Information Gateway (SARIG).

 |Resource estimates and production statistics|